elastic/kibana/rfcs/text/0011_global_search.md

 const getPublicAddress = () => httpConfig.publicAddress ?? defaultPublicAddress;
 ```

-A new `getAbsoluteUrl` api would also be added to the core `http` service contract:
+A new `getAbsoluteUrl` api will also be added to the core `http` service contract:

 ```ts
 const getAbsoluteUrl = (path: string, request: KibanaRequest) => {